aitanarus/pharmafast-andriod-app/README.md

 - [ ] Users could set recurrent purchases

 *Won't Have*
-- Users won't be able to do payments
+- Users won't be able to do real payments